-Taruga Minerals Limited (ASX: TAR, Taruga or the Company) is pleased to announce initial rock chip results from reconnaissance exploration activities at Thowagee.
-Rock chip results from the historical Thowagee Mine workings confirm the high-grade polymetallic mineralisation that was reported, and now observed in outcropping veins, country rock and gossans.
-Ongoing mapping and sampling extending from the Thowagee Mine area is focussed on assessing the extent of the mineralised trends beyond the known historical workings.
+Taruga Minerals Limited (ASX: TAR, Taruga or the Company) is pleased to announce additional rock chip results from exploration activities at Thowagee.
+Rock chip results from satellite historical Thowagee Mine workings and select outcrop confirm the high-grade lead/silver dominant polymetallic mineralisation that was reported, and continues to be observed in outcropping veins, country rock and gossans.
+Ongoing mapping and sampling extending from the Thowagee Mine area continues to focus on the extent of the mineralised trends.